HHS/ACF-pir-data/PIR_Pipeline/documentation/technical_documentation.md

 between QTM and questions in pir\_question\_links.unlinked.

-After checking pir\_question\_links.linked and pir\_question\_links.unlinked, a call is made to cleanPirQuestions.R to perform some data integrity checks and prepare the data for insertion into MySQL.
+After checking pir\_question\_links.linked and pir\_question\_links.unlinked, a call is made to cleanQuestions.R to perform some data integrity checks and prepare the data for insertion into MySQL.
 Questions are then inserted into the relevant tables using replaceInto.R.
 After insertion, updateUnlinked.R confirms that questions